Homemade Salsa Recipe

-This restaurant-style homemade salsa is incredibly easy to prepare and features a chunky texture with fresh, delicious ingredients that make it a thousand times better than any store bought versions.
+This restaurant-style homemade salsa recipe is easy to prepare and features a chunky texture with fresh, delicious ingredients that make it a thousand times better than any store-bought versions.
 It only takes a few minutes to whip up and tastes absolutely amazing!

 Homemade Salsa served in a bowl and garnished with diced peppers and red onions.